Differential privacy with partial knowledge: Passive vs. active attackers

-The PLRV for partial knowledge captures the same idea as for classical differential privacy: it quantifies the ``amount of information'' gained by this attacker.
-When $B=D_{-i}$, it is exactly the same definition as the classical PLRV\@.
+This PLRV captures the same idea as for classical DP\@: it quantifies the attacker's information gain.
+If $B=D_{-i}$, this definition is the same as the classical PLRV\@.

-Note that the condition 1 above was not present in the original PLRV definition.
-What does this situation correspond to?
-It can happen for two distinct reasons. \begin{itemize} \item $D(i)$ can be neither $a$ nor $b$ when $\zeta(D)=B$.
-Comparing the possibilities $D(i)=a$ and $D(i)=b$ is pointless since they are both impossible. \item When $\zeta(D)=B$, $D(i)=a$ is possible, but not $D(i)=b$ (or vice-versa).
-In this case, $\zeta(D)=B$ is a sort of ``distinguishing event'': the attacker can immediately distinguish between the two possibilities, using only their background knowledge.
-But the PLRV quantifies the information gain \emph{due to the mechanism}.
-If the attacker no longer has any uncertainty, the mechanism can neither increase nor decrease their knowledge. \end{itemize} In both cases, the convention that the PLRV is $0$ is the only reasonable option.

-Now that we translated the concept of PLRV from the classical DP context to the situation where the attacker only has partial knowledge, we can use this to adapt the privacy definition.
-The formula in Lemma~\ref{lemma:dp-with-plrv} averages the PLRV over all possible outputs $O$, but the PLRV with partial knowledge has a second parameter, $B$.
-How to handle this new parameter?
-We show that there is at least two possibilities, both of which are sensible.
+Now that we translated the concept of PLRV to account for partial knowledge, we can use it to adapt the privacy definition.
+The formula in Lemma~\ref{lemma:dp-with-plrv} averages the PLRV over all possible outputs $O$, but the PLRV with partial knowledge has a second parameter, $\hatB$.
+How should this new parameter be handled?
+There are at least two reasonable possibilities.